 The Doctor first encountered the Osirans in his fourth incarnation, when he and Sarah Jane Smith were drawn off-course while returning to UNIT in the 1970s, arriving instead in 1911 in the priory that would eventually be replaced by UNIT HQ in the future.
-Investigating the reason for their unwilling diversion, The Doctor discovered an Osiran lodestone present in the mansion, subsequently discovering that The priory owner, Professor Scarman, had recently picked up a transmission on his early radio telescope which The Doctor determined meant ‘Beware Sutekh’.
-Recognising Sutekh’s name from history, The Doctor realised that Sutekh’s tomb had been unearthed by Scarman’s brother Marcus’s recent expedition to Egypt, giving Sutekh a minion that he could use to escape after he killed Marcus and reanimated his body with his power.
-Although The Doctor was able to thwart ‘Marcus’s’ efforts to create a basic rocket that could be fired At The Eye’s location on Mars by destroying the rocket using explosives stored At The priory, he was forced to go directly to Sutekh to distract him from using his mental powers to contain the explosion.
-Despite the loss of the rocket, The Doctor’s presence in his tomb allowed Sutekh to temporarily take control of The Doctor’s mind, using the Time Lord to take his minions directly to Mars in the TARDIS so that They could destroy the Eye in person.
+Investigating the reason for their unwilling diversion, The Doctor discovered an Osiran lodestone present in the mansion, subsequently discovering that the priory owner, Professor Scarman, had recently picked up a transmission on his early radio telescope which The Doctor determined meant ‘Beware Sutekh’.
+Recognising Sutekh’s name from history, The Doctor realised that Sutekh’s tomb had been unearthed by Scarman’s brother Marcus’s recent expedition to Egypt, giving Sutekh a minedition that he could use to escape after he killed Marcus and reanimated his body with his power.
+Although The Doctor was able to thwart ‘Marcus’s’ efforts to create a basic rocket that could be fired at the Eye’s location on Mars by destroying the rocket using explosives stored at the priory, he was forced to go directly to Sutekh to distract him from using his mental powers to contain the explosion.
+Despite the loss of the rocket, The Doctor’s presence in his tomb allowed Sutekh to temporarily take control of the Doctor’s mind, using the Time Lord to take his minions directly to Mars in the TARDIS so that they could destroy the Eye in person.

 Fortunately, The Doctor realised that Sutekh was still limited despite his current power as he was relying on the ‘slave labour’ of the locals to recreate Osiran warships rather than just creating them through his own power, allowing The Doctor to gather those locals still immune to Sutekh’s control to confront him directly.
 Realising the danger The Doctor posed to his plans, Sutekh tried to take direct control of Rania, but after expending so much power rewriting reality to turn Drummond into New Phaester Osiris, he only had enough power to start taking control of her before she was able to force him back into her subconscious.
 Using this period of control, Rania was able to direct The Doctor and his allies to the main control room for the network (which Sutekh had preserved despite changing everything else in case he needed the interface) while she took Leela to the rooftop garden where the network servers would be once reality asserted itself.
 The Doctor was able to use the network control system to link the locals’ minds into a single telepathic network that would use the memory of what Drummond had been to retake control of the planet’s reality from Sutekh, but although Sutekh was able to assert himself enough to take over Rania’s body, he was only able to reshape her appearance to match his original form, restricted to hunting Leela through the garden using conventional methods or he would be forced out of Rania’s body once again.
 As The Doctor and his allies restored Drummond to normal, Rania retook control of her body long enough to jump off the roof, killing herself and banishing Sutekh from the universe once again.